 It will be necessary for each Governing Body to determine the level of financial delegation to the Head Teacher and to clearly record such a decision within the minutes of the Governing Body.
-The level of delegation and any cash values should be considered annually by the Governing Body.
+The level of delegation and any cash values should be considered annually by the Governing Body and updated in the School's Scheme of Financial Delegation.